 How to Stay Safe During a Wildfire

 According to the NFPA, in the United States there are nearly 45 million homes located near woodland settings.
 Unfortunately, these natural landscapes put them at risk for wildfires.
 After a major wildfire, some homes survive, but others do not.
-The homeowners who plan ahead to protect their property against a fire have a better chance at saving their homes.
+The homeowners who plan ahead to protect their property against a fire have a better chance of saving their homes.

-Wildfire preparedness tips:
+Wildfire preparedness tips

 - Make an emergency kit and a family evacuation plan.
 Practice the plan with all household members.

 - Ensure all family members know how to use fire extinguishers and where they are kept.